-You can decide to tumble softer metal parts like brass and aluminum using softer abrasive media – an example being plastic media.
+You can decide to tumble softer metal parts like brass and aluminum using softer abrasive media.

 Although plastic will not give you the desired shiny look, it will not be as inflictive on your soft metal parts as compared to other abrasive media.